Election administration: Study of election administration

 Election administration is the topic of academic study.
-An academic journal, the Journal of Election Administration, Research & Practice, is devoted entirely to publishing scholarly papers about election administration.
-Election administration is also the subject of numerous education programs.
+An academic journal, the Journal of Election Administration, Research & Practice, is devoted entirely to publishing scholarly papers about election administration, the Election Law Journal: Rules, Politics, and Policy also has substantial coverage of election administration Election administration is also the subject of numerous education programs.
 Certifications and graduate degrees in election administration are offered in many countries, including India, the United States, and Italy.

 The study of election administration is concerned with what features of elections or election administrators make for particularly successful planning and execution of the election.
 This may for example depend on the technologies used in the election, like the differences in administering elections in which people vote using hand-marked paper ballots compared to using vote-counting machines.
 Other common topics of study include the legitimacy of the election process, as well as how the administration of an election affects voters' confidence in the legitimacy of elections.

-The people who administrate elections can also be the topic of study; for example, in the United States, a survey of local election officials tracks the self-reported experiences of local-level election administrators.
+The people who administer elections can also be the topic of study; for example, in the United States, a survey of local election officials tracks the self-reported experiences of local-level election administrators.